adobe/commerce-integration-starter-kit/README.md

 aio app deploy
 ```
 ### Setup eventing
-Edit the onboading file in ./onboarding/custom/registrations.json to create the needed events information, the entities that you don't des-comment previously should stay empty.
+Edit the ./onboarding/custom/registrations.json file to create the needed events information, the entities that you don't des-comment previously should stay empty.
 In case you want to receive events from commerce add 'commerce' to the entity value, for backoffice updates add 'backoffice' as showing:
 ```json
 {